Ghaith-Husrieh/NeuroScribe/README.md

 ## Notes

 - Functions suffixed with '\_' in the Tensor class perform in-place modifications to the Tensor object and do not create a new Tensor as output.

+## License

+NeuroScribe is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for more details.